DLPietro/DLPietro.github.io/_posts/2025-10-17-retention-test-part-2.md

 >
 > This mirrors what happens in **feature rollout or promo exposure scenarios** in real iGaming data.

-The interesting part?
-Retention behavior in gaming is **non-linear**: you have short bursts of engagement, then long periods of silence.
-The model needs to reflect that.

 # Code Snippet

 ```python